University School of Croatian Language and Culture: June 24 - July 19, 2024

 The University School of Croatian Language and Culture is intended for young people of Croatian origin and any other participants who want to learn about Croatia, acquire or expand their knowledge of it and learn or improve Croatian as a foreign language (L2).
-It consists of academic language instruction organized by the University of Zagreb and a culture programme organised by the Croatian Heritage Foundation.
+It consists of academic instruction of the Croatian language organized by the University of Zagreb and a culture programme organised by the Croatian Heritage Foundation, including lectures on Croatian culture.

 The University School may be attended by teachers of Croatian as a foreign language who wish to improve in the area of mastering a foreign language by participating in classes and attending classes designed specifically for them.